Mick Fleetwood: Heroes Are Hard to Find, Fleetwood Mac, Rumours

 In 1974, the band moved to Los Angeles, where they recorded the album Heroes Are Hard to Find.
 By November 1974, Bob Welch had left the band.
 Meanwhile, Fleetwood was planning a follow-up album to Heroes Are Hard to Find – Welch's last with the group – which had charted at #34 in the US.
 Fleetwood was shopping with his children when a chance encounter with an old friend led him to visit Sound City and producer Keith Olsen.
 While at the studio, Olsen played samples from an album entitled Buckingham Nicks.
 Fleetwood immediately "was in awe".
 On New Year's Eve, 1974, Fleetwood contacted Olsen to advise him that their planned project was on hiatus after Welch's departure, however, he then suggested that Nicks and Buckingham join Fleetwood Mac.
-The group ate together with Nicks and Fleetwood at a local restaurant before practising together for the first time in the new studio.
+The group ate together with Nicks and Buckingham at a local restaurant before practising together for the first time in the new studio.

 The next year, the new line-up released Fleetwood Mac.
 The album proved to be a breakthrough for the band and became a huge hit, reaching No.1 in the US and selling over five million copies.
 Fleetwood and Olsen collaborated on a number of drumming innovations.
 "It was all about 'plastic puke.'
 First off, for the kick drum I had Mick use a real skin, not a plastic head.
 All the bass drum sounds had snap and rack and warmth, but the snare drum on the whole album was a plastic puke."
 The album had reached No. 1 come November 1976, and at this time Fleetwood Mac became self-managing, with Fleetwood himself arguing that an external manager would be less apt at holding together such a group of dynamic personalities.
 He put forward an idea of promising to reimburse any losses suffered by promoters should they occur, in an attempt to raise the group's profile and earn more contracts and gigs.
-"Self-management was the right decision," remembered freelance Rolling Stone writer John Grissim.
-"Mick Fleetwood had great leadership skills ... had a great deal of experience—nine years.
-They were business-like, they always delivered the product and had the right lawyers and accountants for the job.
-They didn't need what Van Morrison called 'pressure mongers,'... they just needed to get on and make a really good album."
-Ken Caillat, sound engineer on Rumours, concurred that Fleetwood "had superb intuition and a flair for taking risks".
+Freelance Rolling Stone writer John Grissim later opined that self-management had been the right decision for the band and credited Fleetwood for his leadership skills and experience.
+Ken Caillat, sound engineer on Rumours, had said that Fleetwood "had superb intuition and a flair for taking risks".

 Rumours was largely recorded in Sausalito's Record Plant, a wooden structure with few windows, located at 2200 Bridgeway.